-- At the appointed time for your Pre-Recital, using your record accompaniments, you will perform a LIVE run-through of your program via Zoom for your Recital Committee. - Every effort will be made to have the Pre-Recital during your usual Private Lesson time. - The Recital Committee will provide you with written and oral feedback, both about the performance and about the previously submitted program notes.
+- At the appointed time for your Pre-Recital, you and your accompanist will perform a run-through of your program for your Recital Committee in Raitt Recital Hall. - Every effort will be made to have the Pre-Recital during your usual Private Lesson time. - The Recital Committee will provide you with written and oral feedback, both about the performance and about the previously submitted program notes.

-STEP 6: SUBMIT REWRITES OF PROGRAM NOTES (deadline is exactly one week prior to Recital date) The re-written material needs to be re-submitted to the chairperson of your Committee and the Recital Coordinator one week prior to the recital for final approval.
+STEP 6: SUBMIT REWRITES OF PROGRAM NOTES (deadline is no later than one week prior to Recital date)

+The re-written material needs to be re-submitted to the chairperson of your Committee and the Recital Coordinator one week prior to the recital for final approval.
 This should be presented as a sample program (print-ready).
 Failure to submit re-writes one week prior to recital will result in cancellation of your recital.

-STEP 7: SUBMIT PUBLICITY FOR RECITAL TO MUSIC DEPARTMENT SOCIAL MEDIA LEAD (deadline is one week prior to Recital date)
+STEP 7: SUBMIT PUBLICITY FOR RECITAL TO MUSIC DEPARTMENT SOCIAL MEDIA LEADS (deadline is no later than one week prior to Recital date)

-If you would like the Music Department to post publicity for your Recital on Social Media platforms, submit all information to Social Media Lead Jillian Smith at jillian.smith@pepperdine.edu one week prior to your Recital date.
-If you submit your materials later than one week prior to your Recital, the Social Media Lead cannot guarantee that your information will be posted in time.
+If you would like the Music Department to post publicity for your Recital on Social Media platforms, submit all information to Social Media Leads Kaitlyn Chui (kaitlyn.chui@pepperdine.edu) and/or Chelsey Yang (chelsey.yang@pepperdine.edu) one week prior to your Recital date.
+If you submit your materials later than one week prior to your Recital, the Social Media Leads cannot guarantee that your information will be posted in time.

-STEP 8: RECORD YOUR RECITAL!
+STEP 8: PERFORM YOUR RECITAL!